axlemn/plot-.xyz/README.md

 By default watch\_for\_xyz watches your working directory.

     Flags for update_xyz:
-    -m will skip displaying output graphs.
+    -m will skip the displaying graphs step.
-    -e will use only paths from atoms nearby the center_of_mass -n will avoid re-calculating paths in feff, i.e. assumes that the file is already up-to-date and skips straight to calculating the average chi(k) and graphing
+    -e will use only paths from atoms nearby the center_of_mass -n will avoid re-calculating paths in feff, i.e. assumes that the file is already up-to-date and skips straight to calculating the average chi(k) and graphing.

 How to Obtain / Update
 ===========